joejenett/iwebthings/_posts/2024-04-01-notes-from-the-hub-04-01-24.md

 In my opinion, the dailywebthing archives is an organized, easy-to-use directory to resources, ideas, and personal websites personally curated over a period of more than 23 years (currently about 8600 active links).

-Of course, that all means little unless the site is somewhat free of bad links (which, to me, would include links to sites with annoying ‘features’ or a significant amount of commercial content).
+Of course, that all means little unless the site is somewhat free of bad links (which, to me, would include links to sites with annoying ‘features’ or a significant amount of commercial content, not to mention those pesky monetized redirects by domain parkers).

 Perfection is impossible when it comes to managing links.
 I can safely say the archives are at least 98% free of bad links.
 The reality is that 1-1.5% of its current links may go bad over the next 30 days (an intelligent guess based on my records).